AliAzaz/Edittext-Picker/README.md

 ## Set values at Run time

-User can easily set the attributes values in code file.
+Users can easily set the attribute values at runtime.
 ```sh
 txtDate.setMask("##-##-####").setRequired(false)
 ```